Universiteit Leiden

 In the last years, I have been teaching and working on Turkey and the Middle East in the Cold War period.
 As a second book project, I am doing research on Turkey in the “long” 1970s.
 My research looks into two aspects:

 On the one hand, I am studying cultures of agency in contentious politics of Turkey, namely global frames of contention such as Maoism, Third Worldism, anti-communism, and Islamism, as well as the role of personality cult, masculinity, and martyrdom of the political mobilization of radical-leftist and far-right groups.
-For this aspect, I am collaborating with Dr. Olmo Gölz from the Masculinities section of the Collaborative Research Center for Heroes – Heroizations – Heroisms at the University of Freiburg.
+For this aspect, I have been a collaboration partner Dr. Olmo Gölz from the Masculinities section of the Collaborative Research Center for Heroes – Heroizations – Heroisms at the University of Freiburg.

 Curriculum Vitae